 In the interests of community service, I thought I’d share this list of 21 books that Book Boy, nearly 14, has read and enjoyed.

-Many of these have been reviewed on his blog (I’ve linked where available), some are yet-to-be reviewed, and some may never make it to the blog (mostly due to general lack of blogging motivation), but you can rest assured that these are all books he’s read and ‘rated’.
+Many of these have been reviewed on his blog (now found at Mumlyfe, I’ve linked where available), some are yet-to-be reviewed, and some may never make it to the blog (mostly due to general lack of blogging motivation), but you can rest assured that these are all books he’s read and ‘rated’.

 Click the titles to read more about the book and to buy at Booktopia.

 Fiction books for boys 13+

 *The Perks Of Being A Wallflower by Stephen Chbosky

 Fahrenheit 451 by Ray Bradbury (“It was the first proper science fiction novel I read and I really enjoyed the story.
 I really liked the way the book made me think about books in a new way.” – BB)

 Living On Hope Street by Demet Divaroren (“A very good book and portrait of contemporary suburban life.” – BB)